Best Whole Life Insurance for Seniors (2026)

 Guaranteed whole life covers seniors who can't qualify for traditional coverage, with no medical exam required.
 Coverage limits are lower than standard whole life policies, topping out at $25,000 to $30,000, but you’ll get guaranteed approval up to age 85.

-Physicians Mutual is the best guaranteed whole life insurance company for seniors, offering the highest coverage limit in this group at $30,000 and the lowest average rates across different age groups.
+Physicians Mutual is the best guaranteed whole life insurance company for seniors, tying AARP for the highest coverage limit in this group at $30,000 while offering the lowest average rates across all age groups we reviewed.
+One drawback is that its NAIC complaint index of 3.49 is well above the national average of 1.0, though its lower rates can be worth the tradeoff on customer service.
 All five providers here issue policies through age 85, with the exception of Gerber Life, which caps eligibility at 80.

 Physicians Mutual